placenciohid/placenciohid.github.io/aboutme.md

 		<header class="major">
 			<h2>Introduction and Background</h2>
 		</header>
 		<p>Welcome to my website!
-I'm Darío Placencio, an Industrial Civil Engineer from Chile with a Master of Science in Business Analytics from the University of Wisconsin-Madison.
-I bring over five years of experience in the mining industry, along with strong analytical skills, project management expertise, and agile coaching abilities.
+I'm Darío Placencio, an Industrial Civil Engineer from Chile with a passion for harnessing data science and machine learning to drive business innovation.
+I hold two Master's degrees from the University of Wisconsin-Madison: one in Business Analytics and another in Machine Learning & Signal Processing (c).
+With over five years of industry experience, I bring a unique blend of technical expertise, analytical skills, project management know-how, and agile coaching abilities.
 		<br><br>
-		During my professional journey, I have witnessed the transformative impact of leveraging data science and analytics to address business challenges and drive continuous improvement.
-My passion for data-driven approaches has led me to pursue graduate studies in this field, where I further developed my skills and contributed to solving complex business problems.</p>
+		Throughout my career, I've seen firsthand the transformative power of machine learning and data science in tackling business challenges and driving continuous improvement.
+This experience sparked my pursuit of graduate studies in the field, where I further honed my skills and contributed to solving complex business problems.
+I'm excited to leverage my expertise to drive impact and innovation in the industry.</p>
 	</div>
 </section>